 This factor addresses your ability to obtain other resources that can be combined with HUD's funding to increase the effectiveness of the proposed study.
-Your proposal should demonstrate that the effectiveness of HUD's Technical Studies grant funds is being increased by securing other resources or by structuring the project in a cost-effective manner, such as integrating the project into an existing study (either funded by HUD or another source) that will be concurrent with your proposed study.
+Your proposal should demonstrate that the effectiveness of HUD's Technical Studies grant funds is being increased by securing other resources or by structuring the project in a cost-effective manner, such as integrating the project into an existing study that will be concurrent with your proposed study.
 Contributed resources must be shown to be specifically dedicated to and integrated into supporting study activities.
 Resources may include funding or in-kind contributions (such as direct labor, specialized facilities) allocated to the purpose(s) of your project.
 Staff and in-kind contributions should be assigned a monetary value.
-In assigning points for this factor, HUD will consider the significance of the leveraging in the context of the amount of federal funds that you are requesting.
+You should be aware that federal sources are generally not allowed to be used for monetary leverage unless otherwise permitted by that specific federal program's authorizing statute.
+However, HUD will award up to three points to applicants that can demonstrate that the potential impact of the proposed research would be magnified through integration with existing (non-monetized) federally funded research.
+In assigning points for monetized leveraging under this factor, HUD will consider the significance of the leveraging in the context of the amount of federal funds that you are requesting.
 Applicants must propose to contribute resources valued 1% or more of the federal funds requested to receive points.
+Applicants can receive the maximum points under this factor through monetized leveraging alone or through a combination of monetized leveraging and non-monetized leveraging as described above.

 Leveraging from a partner or from outside your organization must be documented with letters of firm commitment, memoranda of understanding, and/or agreements to participate including the monetary value of the contribution.
 Each document must include the organization's name, proposed level of commitment (with estimated monetary value) and responsibilities as they relate to specific activities or tasks of your proposed program.
 The commitment letter must also be signed by an official of the organization legally able to make commitments on behalf of the organization.
 Simple letters that only indicate support of the proposed study are not sufficient and are discouraged.
 In responding to this rating factor, you must complete and submit Form HUD-96015 (Leveraging Resources).
+No points will be awarded to applicants that identify leveraged resources for which adequate documentation is not provided (e.g., a letter of commitment is needed but not provided).

-Resources may include funding or in-kind contributions (such as direct labor, specialized facilities) allocated to the purpose(s) of your project.
-Staff and in-kind contributions should be assigned a monetary value.
-In assigning points for this factor, HUD will consider the significance of the leveraging in the context of the amount of federal funds that you are requesting.
 Newly contributed resources, devoted to supporting proposed study activities will be fully credited.
-Resources included from previous work, previous data bases, or other concurrent work which would be completed regardless of this proposed study, will be valued at no more than 25% of their documented cost.
+Resources included from previous work, previous data bases, or other concurrent work that is not federally funded and which would be completed regardless of this proposed study, will be valued at no more than 25% of their documented cost.

-Applicants should make sure that their submittal regarding leveraging is identified and is internally consistent in all the required places, i.e., forms SF424, HUD424CBW (budget), HUD96015, and the signed documentation.
-If for some reason you are not able to include your leveraging in the budget forms, please provide an explanation as part of your response to this rating factor.
+Applicants should make sure that their submittal regarding monetary leveraging is identified and is internally consistent in all the required places, i.e., forms SF424, HUD424CBW (budget), HUD96015, and the signed documentation.
+If for some reason you are not able to include your monetary leveraging in the budget forms, please provide an explanation as part of your response to this rating factor.

-The chart below identifies the points to be provided for leveraging Factor 4.
+The chart below identifies the points to be provided for monetary leveraging under this rating factor.